 For more information about setting the Smart Connection preferences, see Smart Connection preferences.

 The default method of locating files is by using the Smart Connection panel in Browse mode.
-As the name implies, this method allows you to browse for files by choosing specific locations such as a combination of a Brand, Issue, Category, or Status.
+As the name implies, this method makes it possible to browse for files by choosing specific locations such as a combination of a Brand, Issue, Category, or Status.

 Step 1.
 From the Search menu of the Smart Connection panel, choose Browse.